 REPORTING OF FRAUDS

-The Company has also placed a copy of the annual return on its websiteand the same is available on www.ineosstyrolutionindia.com.
+As required under Section 92(3) of the Act the Company has placed a copy of the annualreturn on its website and the same is available in the Investors Section on www.ineosstyrolutionindia.com.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has an adequate system of internal controls in place.
 It has documentedprocedures covering all financial and operating functions.
 These controls have beendesigned to provide a reasonable assurance with regard to maintaining of proper accountingcontrols monitoring of operations protecting assets from unauthorized use or lossescompliances with regulations and for ensuring reliability of financial reporting.
 TheCompany has continued its efforts to align all its processes and controls with global bestpractices in these areas as well.

 The Audit Committee of the Board of Directors comprising of Independent Directorsregularly reviews the audit plans significant audit ndings adequacy of internalcontrols compliance with accounting standards as well as reasons for changes inaccounting policies and practices if any.